IPA_MOD(3) IPA_MOD(3)

 If arg_type is IPA_CONF_TYPE_STRING, then arg is a pointer to

-the allocated memory with the parsed string (whithout quote) by
+the allocated memory with the parsed string (whithout quotes) by

 mem_malloc function with m_parser mem_type, and a module should